 On a quiet stretch of the Sabarmati River is the Gandhi Ashram (also called Sabarmati Ashram) set up in 1917.
 During the lifetime of Mahatma Gandhi, it was known as Satyagraha Ashram and was the center of India’s freedom movement.
 It was from here, in 1930, that the Mahatma began his famous “Dandi March” to the sea to protest against the Salt Tax imposed by the British.
 ‘Hridaya Kunj’, the simple cottage where he lived, is preserved as a National Monument.

-A Gandhi Memorial Center, a Library and a Sound-and-Light spectacle offer an interesting display of the Mahatma’s life and work.
+A Gandhi Memorial Center, a Library, and a Sound-and-Light spectacle offer an interesting display of the Mahatma’s life and work.

 Jhulta Minara Sidi Bashir Mosque, Kalupur Ahmedabad

-Known as Shaking Minaret or Jhulta Minar, Sidi Bashir Mosque is one of prime attractions in Ahmedabad City.
+Known as Shaking Minaret or Jhulta Minar, Sidi Bashir Mosque is one of the prime attractions in Ahmedabad City.
 When one minaret is shaken the other one begins to vibrate.
 The mosque was obviously built by master craftsmen and the crucial mechanism that causes the vibration is still a mystery.